 A more realistic indication of the true annual cost is a measure called the ongoing charge figure (OCF).

 This includes the Annual Management Charge, from which firms make their profits.

-Funds levy an annual management charge (AMC) from which they make their profits and cover the ongoing annual costs of running the fund.
-The AMC is typically made up of a number of different costs and averages around 0.75% in most actively managed funds.
+The AMC is typically made up of a number of different costs and typically ranges between 0.75% to 1.25% in most actively managed funds.

 Fund managers are legally obliged to show the ongoing charge in their fund literature and they must publish it once a year.
 It can be found in a document called the Key Investor Information Document (KIID).

 - Find our more: read our reviews of fund supermarkets including AJ Bell, Hargreaves Lansdown and Halifax Share dealing

 If you buy a fund through a fund supermarket or broker, this will involve extra fees.